 Stay In Fosdinovo if You want a quiet, rural town; Mingling with locals in cozy tavernas is your goal; Being reasonably close to comfortable beaches would be ideal;

-Best places to stay in Fosdinovo:
+Best places to stay in Tuscany in Fosdinovo:

-- Castello di Fosdinovo this guest house is set in a real mediaeval castle.
+• Castello di Fosdinovo this guest house is set in a real mediaeval castle.
 It has views of the Apuan Alps and the Ligurian Sea.
 Some lodge has Carrara-marble bathroom.

-- Casa Virgilio Located in Fosdinovo, this bed and breakfast has an on-site resturant, buffet or Italian breakfast.
+• Casa Virgilio Located in Fosdinovo, this bed and breakfast has an on-site resturant, buffet or Italian breakfast.
 Rooms come with a flat-screen TV and a private bathroom.

-18. Volterra, good stop on road trip between Pisa and Siena
+Volterra, good stop on road trip between Pisa and Siena

 Midway between Pisa and Siena, on a hill between the Era and Cecina valleys, Volterra makes a good stopping-off point to plot into your road trip route.
 Although small, the charming town has enough historic sites and attractions to make it well worth spending a day or two here.

-Volterra is another town steeped in Etruscan history.
 The ruins of an Etruscan Acropolis lay just outside the town, along with some old burial grounds.
 The Mario Guarnacci Etruscan Museum has been celebrating the area’s heritage since the 1700s, displaying various relics from the ancient civilization.

-Stay In Volterra If you are plotting a road trip between Pisa and Siena; you are fascinated by Etruscan history; you enjoy exploring old ruins;
+Stay In Volterra If you are plotting a road trip between Pisa and Siena; you are fascinated by Etruscan history; you enjoy exploring old ruins; you travel with and without a car;

-Best places to stay in Volterra:
+Best places to stay in Tuscany in Volterra:

 Hotel La Locanda This 4-star hotel is set in th he historic centre of Volterra, short stroll from the Roman Theatre and Porta Fiorentina Gate.
 The hotel has breakfast with cold meats, cheeses and cakes.
 It is 2km from Volterra Train Station.